EliasBN/todo/guides/gettingstarted.md

 We connect to the database by using sequalize, and a json file with all the database login info.
 This is called config.json and is placed in a folder called conig inside the server folder.
 Make sure that this is then added to your .gitignore so you don't share personal information.

 ## Other Software

+While software mentioned here is not mandatory, it can be a good starting point for those who are inexperienced.

 ### Visual Studio Code